aabbas02/GPT-vs-BERT-Tokenization-Comparison/README.md

 # Files
 There are 5 files in this repositiory, each of which is described below.

-**1. mainTokenComparison.ipynb:** This is the jupyter notebook that outputs the English translation of the same German sentence by the two encoder-decoder transfomer models trained using Bert or GPT tokenizers.
+**1. mainTokenComparison.ipynb:** jupyter notebook that outputs the English translation of the same German sentence by the two encoder-decoder transfomer models trained using Bert or GPT tokenizers.

-**2. mainTrainTransformer.py:** This is main file that trains and saves the transformer model for the German To English task on the WMT-2014 dataset, for either the GPT or BERT tokenizer.
+**2. mainTrainTransformer.py:**  python file that trains and saves the transformer model for the German To English task on the WMT-2014 dataset, for either the GPT or BERT tokenizer.
 The vocabularies for theset tokenizers are also saved.

-**3. utilsTokenComparison.py:** This file contains the helper functions used in mainTokenComparison.ipynb, described above.
+**3. utilsTokenComparison.py:** python file  containing the helper functions used in mainTokenComparison.ipynb, described above.

-**4. utilsTrainTransformer.py:** This file contains the helper functions used in mainTrainTransformer.py, described above.
+**4. utilsTrainTransformer.py:** python file containing the helper functions used in mainTrainTransformer.py, described above.

-**5. utilsTransformer.py:** This file contains the helper functions (mostly tansformer architecture declaration related) that are used in transformer training and tokenization comparison.
+**5. utilsTransformer.py:** python file containing the helper functions (mostly tansformer architecture declaration related) that are used in transformer training and tokenization comparison.

 # Example Usage
 If trained models and libraries do not exist, run *mainTrainTrnasformer.py* once with tokenizer = BERT and once again with tokenizer = GPT.
 These runs will save the trained transformer models and the corresponding vocabularies.
 After the models and vocabularies are saved, run mainTokenComparison.ipynb